WHY CHOOSE THIS COURSE

 The full syllabus can be found on the ICSA website.

-There are six main routes into the qualifying programme:
+There are six main routes into the Chartered Governance Qualifying Programme:

 Foundation Programme entry – Students who are not eligible to start the programme at Part One will need to take the Foundation Programme to start their journey to GradICSA.
 This is set at Level 4 (equivalent to first year undergraduate level).
 We do not offer tuition for the Foundation Programme.